qaixerabbas/network_intrusion_detection/README.md

 ### Note
 These codes are obtained by downloading .py files from original jupyter notebooks.
 While reproducing the results make sure you run these codes in a separate Jupyter Notebook.

+### Update
+Codes for deep learning algorithms will be uploaded soon.